cai-mj/UMA/README.md

 Currently, the code is under update.

+## Code usage

-## Requirements
+### Requirements
 The code is tested to work correctly with:
 - GPU environment
 - Anaconda Python 3.7
 - [Pytorch](https://pytorch.org/) v0.4.0
 - NumPy
 - OpenCV
 - tqdm

+### Dataset preparation
+We use several different datasets for model adaptation (or domain adaptation), including: EGTEA, GTEA, EDSH2, EDSH-Kitchen, UTG, YHG, and EgoHands.
+The UTG and Yale_Human_Grasp datasets are prepared by the paper and included in the repository.
+Other datasets are public and please download by yourself and arrange them in filefolders like UTG.

 ### Running the code
 To run the complete experiment, after preparing the data, run